Sajidcodez/SmartBot/README.md

 -npm install

 # Environment Variables
--Create a .env file in the root directory and add the following:
+Create a .env file in the root directory and add the following:
 -VITE_API_URL=YOUR_API_URL

 3. Start the Application